irevenko/forge-node-app/README.md

 - Add logo
 - Add logger
 - Add Presets
-- Final code review and fixes (indentation, and other things)
+- Final code review and fixes (indentation, eslint rules in comments, and other things)